Pregnancy Discrimination Act: Other important cases

 Arizanovska v.
 Wal-Mart Stores, Inc. (2012) Svetlana Arizanovska was working as a shelf stocker at Wal-Mart when she became pregnant, and her doctor told her not to lift more than 20 pounds.
 She was assigned light-duty work for a little while, but then was told there were no more light assignments available and she was directed to go back to regular work.
 While lifting, she began to bleed, and upon telling her boss she was told to go back to work, and later learned she had suffered a miscarriage.
 She became pregnant again 4 months later, and was given orders to lift no more than 10 pounds, but was cleared to work by her doctor.
 Wal-Mart again said they had no light-duty assignments for her, and put her on unpaid leave, then fired her.
 Arizanovska miscarried again, and presented the reason as stress due to unemployment.
 She lost her case both in district and appeals court.

 These cases give background on what is and is not covered by amendments and acts currently in the U.S. Constitution.
 The major argument in most cases that lost in court was that providing benefits for pregnant workers gave women more benefits than men had, as pregnancy can not occur within a male body.
-This therefore shut down the cases being tried under the 14th Amendment to the United States Constitution, as it requires "Equal Protection".
+This therefore shut down the cases being tried under the Fourteenth Amendment to the United States Constitution, as it requires "Equal Protection".
 Other cases show that pregnancies that are not "normal" or have complications, are covered by the PDA and disability, but normal pregnancies are not.
 Some cases, such as Rentzer v.
 Unemployment Ins.
 Appeals Bd. are examples of cases which actually changed or added to the PDA, while most of the others display their limitations.